 After our lunch in Lyme Regis we wanted to chill out for a bit before heading back to Bristol.
 Around a 10 minute drive away is the town of Charmouth and alongside it, Charmouth Beach.
 This long beach is also famous for fossils and has a mixture of sandy and pebbley spots depending on your preference.
 There’s also a couple of cafes/kiosks where you can pick up an ice-cream to help cool you down in the sunshine (wishful thinking for the UK, I know).

-and thus concludes our whistle-stop tour of the Jurassic Coast!
+Thus concludes our whistle-stop tour of the Jurassic Coast!
 If you’re interested in finding out more, check out my guide on YouTube.